bguiz/bguiz.com/blog/angular-vs-ember-roundup/notes.md

 String-based templating, not DOM-aware, no expressions or piping, rendered DOM cluttered with <script> tags

 Easy to bind controller properties to template, and to invoke functions on the controller.
 Syntax is more restrictive than angular’s.

+The more restrictive syntax can be a good thing when you have designers (who are not also developers) modifying the templates.

 HTMLbars:
 Compatible with Handlebars, looks like migration should not be tricky.